WGPR: The Oasis vs. WIOT Toledo

 On October 18, 2011, the FCC ordered W284BQ to cease operation immediately.
 Oasis programming continued in the interim over WGPR-HD2 and 1047theoasis.com, until both the HD2 and the website were shut down.
 The translator filed to move to 93.5 MHz; however, a K-LOVE repeater also applied to use this frequency and was granted permission.

 On January 9, 2012, Martz applied to return The Oasis to the airwaves, this time via a translator on 92.7 MHz.
 However, any relaunch on 92.7 was negated by Martz's suspension of operations of its Detroit HD Radio operations, as FCC regulations require the translators to repeat an existing station.
 The 92.7 translator has since been taken over by Salem Communications-owned talk station WDTK and is used to relay that station.
-Meanwhile, smooth jazz programming returned to the Detroit airwaves during the late evening and overnight hours via Radio One's WCHB and its FM translator.
+Meanwhile, smooth jazz programming returned to the Detroit airwaves during the late evening and overnight hours via Radio One's WCHB 1200 AM (now WMUZ) and its FM translator.